 Hēnare Tōmoana was chief of Heretaunga, a politician, and publisher of Māori newspaper Te Wananga, we can assume he was the good man behind a good woman – his wife Ākenehi Pātoka.

-There is a well-known whakataukī, or proverb, which comes to mind:
+There is a well-known whakataukī which comes to mind:

 ‘By women or land, man is defeated.’